learn-co-curriculum/phase-3-nds-introduction/README.md

 ]
 ```

-If you're familiar with `Array` literals, then this probably merits only a
-shrug of the shoulders.
-It's fair to ask: "So what?"
-Remember that one of
+One of
-the core activities of a programmer is to _model_ the world so that our programs
+the core activities of a programmer is to _model_ initial data sets
-can work on those models and provide us humans _insights_: who is the best
+so that our programs
+can work on them to produce _insights_.

+To answer:

+* Who is the best quarterback in the NFL, we need the data set of all NFL quarterbacks
+* Which investment property will likely to sell for a profit in 5 years, we need real estate data in our town
-quarterback, which investment should we make, how many recipes use "flour" as
+* How many recipes use "flour" as an ingredient, we need all the recipes in our cookbook?

-an ingredient?
-In order the build models to answer these questions, we're going
+In each of these cases to generate insight or answer a difficult question, we need
-to need to model complex data sets ("Proctor and Gambles Inc.'s Soaps", "All World
+to need to model complex data sets as NDS' so that Ruby can work with them.
-Cup Cricketers Since 1900").

 Ultimately nested data structures allow us to model complex data in a way that
 humans understand **and** that computers can speedily process.
 In the rest of this